alecmagnani/CollegeCooking/README.md

 # What's For Dinner?
-A basic recipe program utilizing the Recipe Puppy API (http://www.recipepuppy.com/about/api/) and urllib for Python 3
+A basic recipe program utilizing the Recipe Puppy API (http://www.recipepuppy.com/about/api/)

+Written in Python 3, Requires urllib and PyQt5

 A GUI can be launched with "python3 gui.py", or a command line tool with "python3 whatsfordinner.py"